vbianchi/Mentori/ROADMAP.md

 ### 🚀 UPCOMING PHASES 🚀

+#### Phase 12.5: Concurrent Agent Execution & Control (CRITICAL FIX)

+_Goal: Refactor the backend server to handle multiple, simultaneous agent runs and provide users with the ability to stop a running task._

+-   \[ \] **Enable Concurrency:** Modify the backend WebSocket handler to launch each agent invocation as a separate, non-blocking background task, allowing multiple tasks to run in parallel without interrupting each other.
+-   \[ \] **Implement "Stop" Functionality:**
+    -   \[ \] **Backend:** Add server-side logic to track running agent tasks and a new WebSocket message handler to cancel a specific task on user request.
+    -   \[ \] **Frontend:** Add a "Stop" button to the UI that appears when an agent is running, which will send the "stop" message to the backend.

 #### Phase 13: The "Tool Forge" - A Pluggable Tool Architecture

 _Goal: Allow users to create and add their own tools to the ResearchAgent without writing any backend code._